DKNOpartners

 What do you need to know about tax in Norway?

 As a company in Norway, you must pay tax on your company's profits.
-The tax rate depends on your company form and business type.
+The tax rate depends on your company form and type of business.
 Correct tax reporting also requires ongoing compliance with Norwegian bookkeeping and accounting rules.

 Employer liability

 If your company has employees in Norway, it is important to comply with the employer liability rules.
-The company must pay employer's tax (arbeidsgiveravgift), which varies between 5.1% and 14.1% depending on the region.
+The company must pay employer's tax (arbeidsgiveravgift), which varies between 5.1 % and 14.1 % depending on the region.
 In addition, wages and working conditions must be reported to a-meldingen, which is Norway's central payroll system.
-Finally, the company must offer a mandatory pension scheme (OTP) to employees who meet the applicable criteria.
+Finally, the company must offer a mandatory pension scheme (OTP) to employees who fulfil the applicable criteria.

 Advance tax and deductibility

-All companies in Norway must pay withholding tax based on expected profits.
-The Norwegian Tax Administration calculates the withholding tax based on previous years' accounts, but you can request an adjustment if the company's financial situation changes.
-In addition, there are a number of deductions that can reduce tax liability, including operating expenses such as office rent and software, travel expenses such as transportation and accommodation, and investments in machinery and equipment that can often be depreciated over time.
+All companies in Denmark pay advance tax based on expected profits.
+The Danish Tax Agency calculates the amount based on previous years' accounts, but it can be adjusted if the company's financial situation changes.
+There are several deductions that can reduce the tax liability, including operating expenses (e.g. office rent and software), transport and travel expenses, and investments in equipment and machinery, which can often be amortised over time.

 Dividend taxation and special rules